-His feelings for her would be his undoing and quite possibly the end of his career with SHIELD.
-He had made his peace with that thought and was content to sacrifice life as he knew it for a chance to be the one man that she lit up for when she stepped into a room.
-Now however, she needed him more than she had ever needed him before and he was determined that no matter the cost he would be there for her.
+His feelings for her would likely be his undoing, he knew how she felt about such things, and could quite possibly bring about the end of his career with SHIELD.
+He had made his peace with that thought and was content to sacrifice life as he knew it if it meant that he could be the one man that she lit up for when she stepped into a room.
+Now however was not the time for such thoughts, wounded and shaken she needed him more than she had ever needed him before and he was determined that no matter the cost he would be there for her.

-The problem didn't lie in his ability to keep her safe and make her feel secure, it lay in the fact that his rage toward those who had harmed her was almost blinding.
+The biggest of their problems didn't lie in his ability to keep her safe and make her feel secure, it lay in the fact that his rage toward those who had harmed her was almost blinding.
 Natasha hadn't slept since the extraction and he didn't imagine that she was any closer now than she had been in those first moments after he had got her out of there.
 He knew how it felt to be afraid to close his eyes.
 He knew how it felt to fear the horrors in his head.
 He, Clint 'Hawkeye' Barton, was the perfect choice of companion for her right now because he too had recently had his power stripped away from him by another.

-Clint turned away from the window and met her gaze, surprised by how steady his own voice sounded in the confines of the room.
-"We'll take each day as it comes," he replied softly, "it'll take time but it will all start to fall back into place."
+Taking a deep breath he gave her the only answer he had, surprised by how steady his own voice sounded in the confines of the room.
+"You take each day as it comes," he replied softly, "it'll take time but it will all start to fall back into place."

 With three steps across the room, he had her in his arms, cradling her petite body to his as he rocked her.
 She didn't fight his embrace, just leaned into him as though he were the only thing keeping her upright.
 The woman that he had known for the last six years was both fierce and strong; he hated to hear her so broken and lost.
 Unable to give her anything that would ease her pain, he gave her words, murmuring words of comfort and reassurance.
 "I'm not going anywhere Tasha," he promised her, "I'm here as long as you want me to be."

 "I'm going to take a shower," she announced, her voice unsteady when she pulled away from him.
 He watched her walk away hating the limp that ruined her usually graceful stride and the way she clutched her injured ribs with one hand as she moved.
-Her face when she had looked up at him had been pale and haggard, she looked like a woman who had been relying on nothing more than the force of her own will to keep herself upright.
+Her face when she had looked up at him had been pale and haggard, devoid of light and laughter.
+She looked like a woman who had been relying on nothing more than the force of her own will to keep herself upright.

-When more than half an hour had passed, Barton padded silently through the apartment toward the bathroom.
-They needed supplies but he didn't want to leave without telling her in case it caused her to panic.
+When more than half an hour had passed without any sign of her return, Barton padded silently through the apartment toward the bathroom.
+They needed supplies for the next couple of days but he didn't want to leave without telling her in case it caused her to panic.
 He also didn't relish the thought of stepping back through the door and finding her Beretta aimed at his head if he surprised her, even under extreme stress Natasha was a crack shot.

-Gentle reassurances fell from his lips as he prised the brush from her hands and rocked her gently.
+Gentle reassurances fell from his lips as he prised the brush from her hands and rocked her softly.
 Natasha turned her face into his shoulder, her arms hesitantly coming up to encircle his neck while her blood dripped into the water that swirled down the drain.
-He saw the bruises, the ligature marks from where she had been bound, angry red and violet marks that spelled out exactly what her captors had done to her and he understood why she was trying to bleach their touch away with scalding water and that brush.
+He saw the bruises, the ligature marks from where she had been bound, angry red and violet marks that spelled out exactly what her captors had done to her and he bit back his anger.
+He understood why she was trying to bleach their touch away with scalding water and that brush.

 He let her cling to him for what seemed like an eternity, her slender fingers digging into his skin as if clinging to solid ground in a storm.
-"That's right," he murmured encouragingly, "cry it out sweetheart.
+"That's right," he murmured encouragingly, "cry it out Nat.
 Get it out.
 I'm here.
 You're safe.
 I'm here."

 She watched him passively as he cleaned the grazes and wrapped clean bandages around the worst wounds on her arms.
 She looked beyond exhausted and she trembled slightly from the cold as he settled her into bed and pulled the covers up over her.
-He sat by the bed in silence as they both drank the tea that he had made and felt relieved when her shivers began to subside.
+He sat by the bed in silence as they each sipped from their own mug of tea and felt relieved when her shivers began to subside.

 "I don't want to be alone," she whispered, voice raw from crying.
 It surprised him that she would want a man anywhere near her after her recent experiences but he wasn't sure that she saw him as a man right now.
-Right now he was just Barton, the man who had saved her and sworn to keep her safe.
+Right now he was just Barton, the man who had found her and sworn to keep her safe.
 "Will you stay with me?" she patted the mattress beside her, her eyes imploring him to agree.

 Natasha curled up on her side as he dimmed the lights and slipped in between the covers, wrapping one arm around her waist and spooning his body around hers.
 He used his free hand to prop his head up so that he could study her as she stared off into the semi darkness of the room, silent tears running from her eyes.
 He couldn't ignore the way that she shivered and leaned into the heat of his body.
-He rubbed his hand in circles on her stomach, soothing her as she warmed up and relaxed against his chest.
+On instinct he rubbed his hand in circles on her stomach, soothing her as she warmed up and relaxed against his chest.

 "Thank you," she murmured, all resistance fading as sleep crept up on her, "for everything."
 She squeezed his hand, half turning so that she rested in the crook of his arm.
 Slowly her breathing evened out and her eyelids fluttered closed.
 After days of torment and hours of obvious exhaustion, Natasha slept.